- This event has passed.

 Pediatric Tongue- and Lip-Ties and Laser Frenectomies

-This course will be held June 17 - June 18 in Nisku, Canada
+This course was held June 17 - June 18 in Nisku, Canada

 Join us at this unique and powerful laser dentistry course designed for pediatric dentists and TOTs team members.
 You will learn about tongue and lip ties and frenectomies, and obtain important certificates in Laser Safety and Laser Dentistry Basic Competence.